slashlos/He3/He3/He3/Assets.xcassets/README-md.dataset/README.md

 ## Getting Started - He3

-Like prior versions, windows will float over your work but now being a multiple window applcation, document based, some setting were made document based, while some are global.
+Like prior versions, windows will float over your work but now being a multiple window application, document based, some setting were made document based, while some are global.

 ### Status Icon Menu